marcosbarbero/spring-boot-n-cloud-playground/security/docs/PasswordEncoderMigration.md

 ---

 Recently I was working in a project that used a custom `PasswordEncoder` and there was a requirement to migrate it to [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-The current passwords are stored all as `hash` which means it's not possible to revert it to the original `String` - at least not in an easy way.
+The current passwords are stored as `hash` which means it's not possible to revert it to the original `String` - at least not in an easy way.

 The challenge here was how to support both implementations, the old hash solution along with the new `bcrypt`